Uploaded at Oct 8 09:50:48 2024 (UTC)

 • If p is an n-ary predicate and there is a (minimal) set of argument position such that the rules for p are inductively sequentially defined on this set of argument positions (in particular, non-overlapping w.r.t. these arguments), p is considered as a function (where the last argument is the result argument position, or the maximum of the remaining argument positions if the option --anyresult is set).

-A special case of the previous criterion are predicates defined by a single rule, e.g., predicate which define constants, as
+A special case of the previous criterion are predicates defined by a single rule, e.g., predicates which define constants, as

 two(s(s(o))).